Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 There’s a whole lot to see in today’s Belfast, but you’ll be reminded of its tragic past, too.

-Take a black taxi cab tour of West Belfast and, depending on the driver’s religious affiliation, you might get a slightly different take on the Northern Ireland conflict.
+When in Belfast, take a black taxi cab tour of West Belfast and, depending on the driver’s religious affiliation, you might get a slightly different take on the Northern Ireland conflict.

 No matter their background, all of them are hugely helpful in explaining the 30-year conflict in Northern Ireland and giving visitors an inside look into life in West Belfast, including the Protestant neighborhood of Shankill and the Catholic section, the Falls Road.